Serving farmers is serving God, says agri minister | Headlines

 Serving farmers is serving God, says agri minister

-He said that building a glorious, self-reliant, prosperous India is our goal.
+''Building a glorious, self-reliant, prosperous India is our goal.
 We will not compromise on the interests of Indian farmers.
 Our country is full of wealth and grains.
-We have to increase crop production.
+We have to increase crop production,'' he said, addressing a public meeting at Acharya Narendra Dev Inter College in Pathardewa in Deoria district.

-Addressing a public meeting at Acharya Narendra Dev Inter College in Pathardewa in Deoria district, Chouhan said, ''Serving farmers is serving God.
-Under the leadership of Prime Minister Narendra Modi, doubling the income of every farmer is our goal.
-Building a glorious, self-reliant, prosperous India is our goal.
-We will not compromise on the interests of Indian farmers.
-Our country is full of wealth and grains.
-We need to increase crop production.''
-He urged the farmers to use good seeds for a good harvest.
-Those who sell faulty or bad seeds should be cautious, and strict action will be taken.
+''Serving farmers is serving God.
+Under the leadership of Prime Minister Narendra Modi, doubling the income of every farmer is our goal,'' the minister said.

-He also said that land and soil should be protected for the future generations by adopting natural farming.
-To achieve this, excessive use of fertilizers and pesticides will be avoided.
+He urged the farmers to use good seeds for a good harvest, warning strict action against those who sell faulty or bad seeds.

-Union Minister Kamlesh Paswan, UP's Agriculture Minister Surya Pratap Shahi, UP's minister of state Vijay Laxmi Gautam, Deoria MP Shashank Mani Tripathi, Kushinagar MP Vijay Kumar Dubey, Deoria MLA Shalabh Mani Tripathi and others were also present.
+Union minister Kamlesh Paswan, UP's Agriculture Minister Surya Pratap Shahi, UP's minister of state Vijay Laxmi Gautam were among those present at the event.

+Chouhan also visited Dumri Khurd village in Gorakhpur and spoke with farmers there.
+Though a stage had been prepared for his address, he soon stepped down and sat among the farmers on a traditional cot. ''Distance grows when one stays on the stage.
+Sitting with farmers helps understand their problems better,'' he said.

+Highlighting the Centre's farmer-centric policies, he said that the Minimum Support Price (MSP) for wheat has been increased by Rs 160 per quintal.
+He added that reduction in GST rates has also benefited farmers.
+Many farmers shared their issues directly with the minister, who advised them to diversify their income through animal husbandry and beekeeping.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)